mikfire/brewtarget/android/README.md

 ## Prebuild work
 * I've included two simple scripts to do some of the annoying work.
 If you want to use them, fix the DIR variable in android/build.sh.
+To fix it, set it whatever directory you installed the QT binaries into (~/Qt5.4.1 for example)
-Otherwise, study the commands yourself and figure it out.
+* Otherwise, study the commands yourself and figure it out.
 I am going to assume you want to use them
 * mkdir android-build in the top level
-* cp ../android/\*build.sh android-build
+* cp android/\*build.sh android-build

 # Building